 - Learn about your role in recycling, waste reduction, and waste diversion in dining halls and across campus food outlets

 - Recycle your e-waste!
-The Campus Computer Store in Dupuis Hall accepts inkjet and toner cartridges for recycling; the Sustainability Office hosts special e-waste recycling events, and the SGPS Office in the JDUC accepts used batteries, ink cartridges, and old cell phones
+The Campus Bookstore accepts inkjet cartridges for recycling; the Sustainability Office hosts special e-waste recycling events, and the SGPS Office in the JDUC accepts used batteries, ink cartridges, and old cell phones

 Consuming more sustainably:

-- See the Sustainable U section of the Hospitality Services site for information on fair trade goods and local food initatives
+- See the Sustainable U section of the Hospitality Services site for information on fair trade goods and local food initiatives

 - Purchase fresh produce and local goods from the weekly Farmer's Market